MicrosoftEdge/MSEdgeExplainers/PenEvents/explainer.md

 ## System Interactions
 Note on some operating systems, adding or removing the event listener may cause side-effects.
 For example, on Windows, the shell provides configurable behavior for launching frequently used inking applications when pen button interactions are detected.
 Applications may register with the system to provide alternative behaviors and suppress the default behavior from the OS.
 For web applications, it is expected that only active documents that have a registered event listener can override the system behavior.

 These side effects are one reason why new events are proposed instead of reusing existing events like `pointerdown`, `pointerup` and `click`.
-Listening to these existing events doesn't imply that the user specifically wants to override system behavior, while listening to a `penbuttonclick` serves as a clear signal that the web app has specialized behavior.
+Sites which listen to these existing events don't intend to override system behavior.
+In contrast, listening to a `penbuttonclick` is well aligned with the event that generates the specialized behavior for pens on Windows and serves as a clear signal that the web app intends to provide its own behavior to replace the default system action.

 ## Sample Code